 What is Montessori?

-Montessori is a philosophy which is founded on the tenant that a child learns best within a social environment which supports each individual’s unique development.
-The video below is an excerpt from “Nurturing the Love of Learning” produced by AMS.
+Montessori is a philosophy which is founded on the tenet that a child learns best within a social environment which supports each individual’s unique development.
+The video below is an excerpt from “Nurturing the Love of Learning” produced by AMS (The American Montessori Society).

 Who was Dr Maria Montessori?